Compatibility

 KordsKontrol requires an hardware MIDI controller.
 It cannot be used if you don’t have any.

-Currently, KordsKontrol is compatible with almost all the range of Maschine Controllers developed by Native Instruments (except Maschine Jam), and most of the recent (MKII / MKIII) Novation Launchpad controller (except Launchpad MKII mini).
+Currently, KordsKontrol is compatible with almost all the range of Maschine Controllers developed by Native Instruments (except Maschine Jam), and the following Novation Launchpads: Launchpad X (MKIII) and Launchpad Pro MKIII.

 KordsKontrol work also with the antique Korg padKontrol.

-That represent a total of 15 controllers that are (or are supposed to be) compatible for the moment.
+That represent a total of 11 controllers that are compatible for the moment.

 Launchpad X is, for the moment, the controller of choice I would recommend for KordsKontrol.